 Option Description Name Type a name for the profile.
 You can use lowercase and uppercase letters, numbers 0 to 9, underscores, and dashes.
 Platform Select a platform for the profile settings.
 Device Role Select PRIMARY_HUB to create a profile for primary hubs.
 Select SECONDARY_HUB to create a profile for secondary hubs.
 VPN Mode with Hub Available with Hub is toggled off.
 Select one of the following options to connect the edge devices to the hub in the region: Select SITE_TO_SITE to create full-mesh overlay links between the hub device and its edge devices in the same region.
 Select DIAL_UP to create one-to-one overlay links between the hub device and its edge devices.
 When you select DIAL_UP, you can enable ADVPN on the Network tab in the WAN settings.

-VPN Mode with Edge Available with Hub is toggled on.
+Option Description VPN Mode with Edge Available with Hub is toggled on.
 Select one of the following options to connect the hub device with edge devices: Select SITE_TO_SITE to create full-mesh overlay links between the hub device and its edge devices in the same region.
 Select DIAL_UP to create one-to-one overlay links between the hub device and its edge devices.
 When you select DIAL_UP, you can enable ADVPN on the Network tab in the WAN settings.
-VDOM Mode Toggle on to create a profile for a FortiGate VDOM.
-Toggle off to disable this feature.
 Max Edge Count Available with Hub is toggled on and VPN Mode with Edge is set to DIAL_UP .
 Specify the maximum number of edge devices allowed to connect with the hub device.
 Port Number Specify the number of ports on the FortiGate.
 The number of ports in the FGT VM should be the same number as defined here.
 Otherwise conflict will occur.
-Running on Cloud Toggle on to support FortiGate Cloud.
-Toggle off to disable this feature.
 Comments (Optional) Type a comment about the profile.